 Preheat the oven to 350 degrees.
 Place the peaches in the bottom of an 8x8 glass baking dish.

-- In another bowl, combine the coconut oil, brown sugar, almonds, oats, salt, and cinnamon with a fork until small crumbs form.
-Add oat flour.
+In a small bowl, combine the coconut oil, brown sugar, almonds, oats, salt, and cinnamon with a fork until small crumbs form.
 Slowly add water or non-dairy milk as needed until large crumbs form.
-Place the crumble on top of the peaches with a sprinkle of cinnamon.
+Place the crumble on top of the peaches.

 Bake 30-40 minutes, or until the fruit is fully baked and bubbling and the topping is golden.